MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_ScriptDialogOpening

-Add an event handler for the ScriptDialogOpening event.
+Add an event handler for the `ScriptDialogOpening` event.

 > public HRESULT [add_ScriptDialogOpening](#add_scriptdialogopening)([ICoreWebView2ScriptDialogOpeningEventHandler](icorewebview2scriptdialogopeningeventhandler.md) * eventHandler, EventRegistrationToken * token)

-ScriptDialogOpening fires when a JavaScript dialog (alert, confirm, prompt, or beforeunload) will show for the webview.
-This event only fires if the ICoreWebView2Settings::AreDefaultScriptDialogsEnabled property is set to false.
-The ScriptDialogOpening event can be used to suppress dialogs or replace default dialogs with custom dialogs.
+`ScriptDialogOpening` runs when a JavaScript dialog (`alert`, `confirm`, `prompt`, or `beforeunload`) displays for the webview.
+This event only triggers if the `ICoreWebView2Settings::AreDefaultScriptDialogsEnabled` property is set to `FALSE`.
+The `ScriptDialogOpening` event suppresses dialogs or replaces default dialogs with custom dialogs.

-If a deferral is not taken on the event args, the subsequent scripts can be blocked until the event handler returns.
-If a deferral is taken, then the scripts are blocked until the deferral is completed.
+If a deferral is not taken on the event args, the subsequent scripts are blocked until the event handler returns.
+If a deferral is taken, the scripts are blocked until the deferral is completed.

 ```cpp
     // Register a handler for the ScriptDialogOpening event.